masashiijichi/Lede-project-01/README.md

 3. Using Ezgif to edit GIF was new skill
    <br>
    https://ezgif.com/
+4. Creating a webpage was new skill
+5. Creating a github page with detailed necessary info was new skill

 # A section about things you tried to do or wanted to do but did not have the skills/time (but if you have more time you might do)
 1. Adding scrolly function